samiulextreem/unity_BF/README.md

 # unity_BF
-This is a repository for my pet project. looking for an artist to finish this one.
+This is a repository for my pet project. looking for an artist to finish the game.

 #Release
 To try the game check release section.

 #Features
 ---------------------------------------------------
+#Everything is destructible
-Everything is dustrictable(need to add apporiate explosion effect)
+(need to add apporiate explosion effect)

 ![Alt Text](https://github.com/samiulextreem/unity_BF/blob/main/gif/Hnet-image.gif)